jrochkind/texts/search_compare/article.md

 The Scopus API terms of service (under 'federated search' case at http://www.developers.elsevier.com/devcms/content-policies) are unusually limiting.

 * Link back to Scopus is _required_ with presentation of results.
-* Displaying abstracts or references in interface is prohibited.
+* Displaying abstracts or citation counts in interface is prohibited.
 Lack of abstracts is particularly problematic.

 ### Summon